Emergency Ultrasound Fellowship

 christine jung, MD, FDP

-Director, Emergency Ultrasound Division
+Director, Emergency US Division

 Dr. Rice completed his EM residency (2008) and US fellowship (2009) at Denver Health.
 After his fellowship, he accepted an attending position at Endeavor Health System, where he has played a crucial role in training and educating emergency medicine residents from the Cook County and University of Chicago EM residency programs.
 On a national level, Dr. Rice has presented and conducted hands-on ultrasound sessions at the ACEP Scientific Assembly and currently serves as co-director of ultrasound education for the Rocky Mountain Winter Conference on Emergency Medicine.
 Dr. Rice’s areas of expertise include point-of-care ultrasound education and hands-on teaching.